aunrxg/mock-interview-client/README.md

-# 🧠 GeekCodes — AI Mock Interview System (UI)
+# 🧠 GeekCodesAI — AI Mock Interview System (UI)

-Welcome to the frontend UI for **GeekCodes**, an AI-powered mock interview platform.
+Welcome to the frontend UI for **GeekCodesAI**, an AI-powered mock interview platform.
 This app helps developers practice coding interviews by simulating real job-based interview experiences with instant AI feedback and better solutions.

 ---